-LANCOM Systems offers the LANCOM VPN Client on the LANCOM CD.
-It can be run under Windows 2000 and Windows XP.
-A detailed description of the LANCOM VPN Client and a description of its installation can also be found on the CD.
+LANCOM Systems offers a 30 days trial version of the LANCOM Advanced VPN Client on the LANCOM CD.
+A detailed description of the LANCOM Advanced VPN Client and a description of its installation can also be found on the CD.

-For configuring a new profile, select the option 'Configure VPN Remote Access (IPSec over PPTP)' in the LANCOM VPN Client configuration wizard.
+For configuring a new profile, select the option 'LANCOM Advanced VPN Client' in the configuration wizard.

-The wizard asks then for the values that have been defined during the installation of the RAS access in the LANCOM VPN.
+The wizard asks then for the values that have been defined during the installation of the RAS access in the LANCOM router.